gbmhunter/blog/content/pcb-design/component-packages/son-component-package/index.md

 Below is an "odd shaped" SON package used by Numonyx flash chips that goes under the name VDFPN8.
 Notice the half-round appearance of the pins.

-{{< figure src="/images/2014/12/component-package-vdfpn8-mlp8-outline-dimensions.png" width="554px" caption="Outline and dimensions for the VDFPN8 (SON-8) component package of a Numonyx flash IC.Image from http://www.micron.com/~/media/Documents/Products/Data%20Sheet/NOR%20Flash/Serial%20NOR/M25P/M25P128.pdf."  >}}
+{{< img src="component-package-vdfpn8-mlp8-outline-dimensions.png" width="554px" caption="Outline and dimensions for the VDFPN8 (SON-8) component package of a Numonyx flash IC.Image from http://www.micron.com/~/media/Documents/Products/Data%20Sheet/NOR%20Flash/Serial%20NOR/M25P/M25P128.pdf."  >}}

 ## Thermal Resistance